open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-intern-orientation.md

 While some work can be done offline and outside of the Google Meet "virtual office," especially when you're working during unstaffed hours, we generally expect you to be present there for the majority of your work time.

-If you are unable to come to the "virtual office" at the time you mentioned during your last check-out, please try to let us know as soon as possible in the #vi-backroom channel and @dogi.
+If you are unable to come to the "virtual office" at the time you mentioned during your last check-out, please try to let us know as soon as possible in the #vi-lounge channel and @dogi.

 ## Communicate, Communicate, Communicate!